-Many women go back to work after substance abuse rehab and have successful careers.
+Many people go back to work after substance abuse rehab and have successful careers.
 You may worry that taking time away from your job to enter rehab might allow your skills to become rusty from disuse.
 This is far from the truth- in fact, taking the time away to go to a substance abuse treatment center to tackle your addiction will not only cleanse your body of toxins from alcohol or drugs, but also your overall health and well-being will probably be better and sharper.

 However, going back to work can lead to some unexpected challenges along the way.